matthieucan/oh-my-phd/README.md

 oh-my-phd
 =========

-Tools, hacks, and software for your PhD
+Tools, hacks, and software for your PhD thesis.

 ## Productivity